 Memorial to State Troopers Wheeler and Murphy

 We the people of the state of Texas acknowledge and thank Troopers Edward Bryan Wheeler and H.D.
 Murphy for the great sacrifice they made to keep the public safe.
 Troopers Wheeler and Murphy were shot to death Easter Sunday, April 1, 1934, near this site on West Dove Road by the infamous criminals, Bonnie Parker and Clyde Barrow.
 Wheeler and Murphy stopped their motorcycles near Parker and Barrow’s car, thinking a motorist needed assistance.
 When they approached, they were shot.
 Their efforts will stand the test of time.
 May God bless their souls.
 Erected 1996

-Location: Southeast corner of the intersection of Dove Road and the Texas 114 frontage road
+Location: On the south side of Dove Road, just east of Texas 114 frontage road

 Additional information: The wreath was donated in April 2004 by the J.E.
 Foust Funeral Home in Grapevine, where the officers were taken.
 April 2004 marked the 70th anniversary of the killings.